gperreymond/ministack/README.md

 ## Cluster configuration details

 This is the minimum configuration to have a fully working nomad server/client.
+With this configuration and those command lines, you can start working with nomad.

 ```sh
 $ ministack --config examples/nomad/minimum/cluster.yaml --start